 Reduction of animal testing in turbine passages through the use of robotic fish, flow simulations and predictive models.

-Reduction of animal testing in turbine passages using robotic fish, flow simulations and predictive models.
+Reduction of animal testing in turbine passages using a robotic fish, flow simulations and predictive models.

-Hydropower as the oldest renewable energy source globally covers about 17% of electricity production.
-According to estimates by the International Renewable Energy Agency (IRENA) in 2020, the installed capacity of hydropower will grow by 60 % worldwide till 2050 to enable the energy transition.
+Hydropower as the oldest renewable energy source and globally covers about 17% of electricity production.
+According to estimates by the International Renewable Energy Agency (IRENA) from 2020, the installed capacity of hydropower will grow by 60% worldwide by 2050 to enable the energy transition.

 A project funded by the Federal Ministry of Education and Research (BMBF), project number 031L0152A - D / 16LW019 ("'Alternative methods to animal testing ") with start March 2019 until March 2024.